-LRS-12 Math Strategies for Students with Learning Disabilities
+LRS-12 Math Strategies for Students with Learning Disabilities 0.5 Units / 0.5 hours LEC

 This course will provide small group instruction for students with documented learning disabilities to improve their skills in the following areas: using a math textbook, taking math notes and preparing for math tests.
 Students will work to develop strategies for coping with academic challenges in math.
 Special instructional techniques are used to help students with learning disabilities.